We accept 15 and 30 hour funded places - more information below

 3.15pm-3.20pm Children get their own bags and coats ready for home time

-We regularly go on Welly Walk's onto the around the school and onto big school field to explore the natural environment and do fun activities, for example making bird feeders, making wormeries, building fairy houses, playing games, developing our listening skills, observing changes in our environment throughout the seasons, discovering nature and exploring the trim-trail.
+We regularly go on Nature Walk's onto the around the school and onto big school field to explore the natural environment whilst having fun, for example making bird feeders, making wormeries, building fairy houses, playing games, developing our listening skills, observing changes in our environment throughout the seasons, discovering nature and exploring the trim-trail.

-We practise our P.E skills throughout the day as we encourage walking, running, climbing, throwing, catching, musical movement, riding bicycles and scooters, using the parachute, playing games and acting out stories we have written with our friends.
+We practise our P.E skills throughout the day as we encourage walking, running, climbing, throwing, catching, musical movement, riding bicycles and scooters, parachute games, playing games and acting out stories we have created with our friends.

-We join up with Reception and the whole school for trips, as well as going on our own within Lichfield to places like -
+We join up with Reception and the whole school for some trips, as well as going on our own within our local community to places like -

 The local Garrick Theatre for the Christmas Pantomime